R v Pritchard

 R v Pritchard (1836) 7 C. & P. 303, remains a leading case in the law of England and Wales on assessing a defendant's fitness to plead.

 The ruling reported is that of Edward Hall Alderson, cited as Alderson B. by reference to his honorary title of Baron.
 The case is within the Carrington & Payne's Nisi Prius Reports which are no longer widely available.

+Pritchard, the defendant accused of bestiality, was deaf and mute.
 The importance of the case was the setting out of the following questions for the jury to answer in determining a defendant's sanity:

 There are three points to be enquired into:- first, whether the prisoner is mute of malice or not; secondly, whether he can plead to the indictment or not; thirdly, whether he is of sufficient intellect to comprehend the course of the proceedings in the trial so as to make a proper defence - to know that he might challenge any of you [the jury] to whom he may object - and to comprehend the details of the evidence, which in a case of this nature must constitute a minute investigation.